A tempered subdiffusive Black-Scholes model: Finite difference method

 \section{Finite difference method}

-To solve the above model numerically, we will approximate the limits by finite numbers and derivatives by finite differences.
+To solve the above problem numerically, we will approximate the limits by finite numbers and the derivatives by finite differences.
 After obtaining the discrete analogue of (\ref{12}) we will solve the problem recursively using boundary conditions.